gobrianyu/rcsb_pdb_csv_generator/README.md

 This is a Windows-only Dart + Flutter software that enables users to query the [Protein Data Bank (RCSB PDB)](https://www.rcsb.org/) through its [search](https://search.rcsb.org/) and [data](https://data.rcsb.org/) APIs and download the entry response data as a CSV file.
 The parser encompasses all of the PDB's main data types (minus one duplicate) to allow users to customise their search queries.

 ## Software Information | v1.2
 This software uses RCSB PDB's search API and its `full_text` query service.
 General search term(s), entry ID(s), or sequence are accepted, returning up to the first 10,000 results, sorted by score.
+Refer to RCSB's search API (linked above) for more information.
 Multiple search terms can be entered at once by separating terms with a comma.

 More software information can be found under the "Settings" tab after installation.